ANNUAL OCEAN EVENTS:

 An estimated 8 million metric tons of plastic waste enter our ocean each year, most of it disposed into city streets or rural areas, finding its way into streams and rivers and eventually the sea.
 Without concerted efforts to combat marine debris now, the volume of plastic waste entering our ocean will only grow.
 Three decades of ocean cleanups have kept more than 225 million items of trash, weighing in excess of 220 million pounds from polluting our ocean.
 Over 12 million volunteers have covered more than 360,000 miles of coastlines across the world.
 You can read more in this informative report: International Coastal Cleanup.

-Extended Horizons is proud to host an International Coastal Cleanup Event each year with an underwater Maui scuba dive cleanup.
-Always on the third Saturday of September, this yearʻs event is Sept.
-21, 2019 where we will be offering a boat cleanup in tandem with a shore-based cleanup where divers can earn their Dive Against Debris Conservation Specialty certification!
-Make your Maui scuba cleanup reservation online here!
+Extended Horizons is proud to host an International Coastal Cleanup Event each year, conducting an underwater reef cleanup.
+Always on the third Saturday of September; make your Maui scuba cleanup reservation online here!

 If youʻre not going to be in Maui to join us, there are tons of ocean events you can participate in.
 Find out more at: oceanconservancy.org